rafbgarcia/improvejs/README.md

-Improvejs is a coffeeScript made, ruby inspired functions for javascript
+Improvejs is a coffeeScript made, ruby inspired functions for javascript, focused on code readability

 All tested with Jasmine